vishvAsa/kalpAntaram/kANe/v1p1/19_kashyapa_and_kAshyapa.md

 Prof. T. R. Chintamani contributed a paper (in which he edited a Dharma--śāstra based on four mss. ) to the J. O. R. (Madras) vol. XIII. pp. 267-282 with an appendix containing passages and verses attributed to Kāśyapa (pp. 283-292 ) by Viśvarūpa, Vijñāneśvara, Aparārka and others not found in those mss.
 Aparārka mentions Kāśyapa 13 times ( almost all verses except on p.
 922 which is in prose) and Kaśyapa six times.

 It is to be noted that Käśyapa is not mentioned by Yáj. as one of the dharmaśāstraprayojakas, though Parāśara (chap.
-I. 13) mentions Kāśyapă dharmāḥ.
-The Smộticandrikă (I. p.
+I. 13) mentions Kāśyapā dharmāḥ.
+The Smộticandrikā (I. p.
 1) and the Sarasvativilāsa (p.
 13 ) speak of 18 Upasmrtis in which Kāśyapa's is included.